yeoldegrove/sailfish-signature-spoofing/README.md

 * start Android subsystem (or just run some app). *This will take time, depending on number of apps you have*
 * From that point you can install [microG](https://microg.org/download.html) (nightly) [F-Droid](https://f-droid.org).
 Don't forget to enable "Unstable updates" from "Expert mode"

+**Before Sailfish X upgrades with  android 8.1 LXC**

+There is not enough free space in `/opt`partition to hold the current (patched) *system.img*, the upgrades and the backup all at the same time.

+Either delete the backup from `/opt/alien/system.img.pre_haystack` or move this file to your SD card.

+Then don't forget to re-run the patch to patch your new upgraded Android *system.img*.

 Reverting the changes (if needed)